cwe1ss/microservices-template/README.md

 * Download this repository
   * You should NOT fork it as you would then inherit its git history
 * Adjust the deployment configuration `./infrastructure/config.json`
+* Execute the initialization script locally `./infrastructure/init-platform.ps1`
 * Push your changes to a GitHub repository
-* Execute the platform initialization script locally `./infrastructure/init-platform.ps1`
-* Deploy the shared platform resources via GitHub Actions
+* Optional: Deploy the shared platform resources (again)
 * Deploy the shared environment resources via GitHub Actions
 * Deploy the sample services via GitHub Actions
 * Add your own services